 User Management consists of displaying, creating, updating or removing user information.
-There are two basic methods of performing user management: LDIF scripts and the Delegate Administration Services (DAS) application.
+There are two basic methods of performing user management: LDIF scripts and the Delegate Administration Services (DAS) application available for OID10g or Oracle Directory Services Manager (ODSM) available for OID11g.